William Scholl: Early life and career

 Scholl practiced medicine in Chicago from 1905 until 1946 while also directing his company.
 He bought a building and added to it for manufacturing in Chicago at 213 W. Schiller Street (now renovated as Cobbler Square).
 By 1918 he employed over 300 leather cutters, press operators, machinists, packers and shippers.
 He continued to serve as the company's President and chief executive officer until March 1968, when he was elected Chairman of the Board.
 He worked in that capacity until his death.

 Dr. Scholl was also famous for his advertising acumen, direct marketing to shoe stores, and establishment of "Foot Comfort Week."

 Legacy

 He left the bulk of his estate to the Dr. Scholl Foundation which he had established in 1947.
-The Foundation has awarded over $224 million since 1980.The Foundation funded the Dr. William M. Scholl Center for American History and Culture at the Newberry Library from 1971-2017.
+The Foundation has awarded over $224 million between 1980 and 2022.
+The Foundation funded the Dr. William M. Scholl Center for American History and Culture at the Newberry Library from 1971 to 2017.
 It was a primary funder of the Encyclopedia of Chicago.
 Pamela Scholl, President of the Dr. Scholl Foundation since 1994, was highlighted by the Trust for the National Mall.

 Personal life

 Scholl never married.
-He was characterized as quirky, carrying the skeleton of a foot in his pocket.
+He was characterized as quirky, and he carried the skeleton model of a foot in his pocket.
 He attributed his success to the motto, "early to bed, early to rise, work like hell and advertise."
 His brother Frank, who had helped set up the original company, had sons who were involved in the company and foot care.
 Most notable was his nephew, William Scholl, who designed a wooden sandal.